visym/cap/docs/README.md

 # Overview

 The consented activities of people (CAP) dataset is a fine grained activity dataset for visual AI research curated using the [Visym Collector](https://visym.com/collector) platform.
 The CAP dataset contains annotated videos of fine-grained and coarse-grained activity classes of consented people.
 The dataset was collected with the following goals:

-* **Atomic.** Activities are atomic at ≤ 3 seconds and visually grounded (e.g. activities should be unambiguously determined from the pixels).
+* **Atomic.** Activities have length ≤ 3 seconds and visually grounded (e.g. activities should be unambiguously determined from the pixels).
 * **Non-overlapping.**  All activities are performed independently, and no activities are performed jointly or simultaneously overlapping with other activities (e.g. a subject will not simultaneously perform the “person uses cell phone” activity while performing the “person removes hat” activity).
 * **Person centered.**  All activities are collected from handheld mobile devices at a fixed security perspective (e.g. looking down on a scene from above) and include a single consented person as the primary subject.
 Subjects are tasked with performing specific atomic activities, person/object or person/person interactions.
-* **Fine-grained classes.**  All activities are selected so that there are subtle differences between classes where the activity representation and discrimination is critical for performance, rather than the scene context or object detection.
+* **Fine-grained.**  All activities are selected so that there are subtle differences between classes where the activity representation and discrimination is critical for performance, rather than the scene context or object detection.
 * **Around the house.**  The collection involves objects, locations and activities that most collectors have easy access to and can easily perform without practice.
 * **Ethical.**  All videos are collected with informed consent for how the videos submitted by collectors will be shared and used.
 Non-consented subjects have their faces blurred in-app.
 * **Worldwide.**  Videos are collected from over 900 collectors in 50 countries.
+* **Large-scale.**  We provide an open and easily donwloaded training/valiation set suitable for pre-training.

 The CAP dataset is annotated with bounding boxes around the primary actor, and temporal start/end frames for each activity instance.
 An interactive visualization and video summary is available for review below.

 This dataset will be associated with the [Open Fine-grained Activity Detection Challenge](https://openfad.nist.gov).
+We will evaluate activity classification in trimmed clips and temporal activity detection in untrimmed clips.

 ## Explorer